 Questions will inevitably be asked about England’s decision to pick Jimmy.
 Did the medical staff get this one wrong?
 I’m no doctor – not a medical one anyway – but maybe they just forgot that Jimmy’s 37 years old now.
 It’s bound to take him longer to recover from injuries.
 I just hope it’s not too serious and he’s fit for Lord’s.

 So where does this game stand?
 284 looks a decent total to me.
 England have only made over 400 once in their last 32 attempts and we’ve got to bat last.
 The smart money is possibly on Australia.
-Check out UK online betting reviews if you fancy a flutter.
-I’d be interested to know what the odds are.
+You’ll find some tantalising odds via UK online betting reviews if you fancy a flutter.

 All is not lost though.
 Not yet anyway!
 I actually thought the pitch calmed down quite a lot in the final session.
 This could be because England’s bowlers were fatigued but Australia’s opening pair of Cummins and Pattinson (who bowl at a fair lick) didn’t get too much out of the surface either before the close.
 Yes it was a small sample size but Burns and Roy looked relatively comfortable in what could’ve been a very tense mini passage of play.